An additive framework for kirigami design: Results

 Our choice of parameterization measures a kind of eccentricity of the parallelogram (its departure from a rhombus) by the offset $\epsilon$ and forms a counter-clockwise polar coordinate system $(r = 1 + \epsilon, -\phi)$ centered at $\mbf{x}_0$ with $\phi=0$ in the direction of $\mbf{x}_3 - \mbf{x}_0$.
 When $\epsilon = 0$ the parallelogram is a rhombus and when $\epsilon=-1$ the parallelogram degenerates to two equal collinear line segments with $\mbf{x}_0=\mbf{x}_1$ and $\mbf{x}_2=\mbf{x}_3$.
 Otherwise, so long as $\phi\ne0,\pi$ the generated points $\mbf{x}$ form a parallelogram in $\mathbb{R}^2$ for all values of $\epsilon$.
 The points are ordered counter-clockwise when $\phi<\pi$, clockwise when $\phi>\pi$ and are collinear when $\phi=\pi$.
-Holding $\epsilon$ constant keeps each edge length in the parallelogram constant and varying $\phi$ casts the parallelogram as a four-bar linkage, giving its one-dimensional deployment path.
-During deployment, two opposite interior angles in the linkage each measure $\phi$ and the other two each measure $\pi - \phi$ (see SI Section~S1A for more details).
+Holding $\epsilon$ constant keeps each edge length in the parallelogram constant, while varying $\phi$ casts the parallelogram as a four-bar linkage.
+This allows for a one-dimensional deployment path, whereby two of the opposite interior angles in the linkage are $\phi$ and the other two are $\pi - \phi$ (see Supplementary Section 1.1 for more details).
+There are two major advantages for using parallelogram negative spaces.
+First, as described above, parallelogram slits have a simple parameterization involving only one parameter $\phi$ and one offset parameter $\epsilon$, substantially simplifying the final formulation for the kirigami design problem for large linkage arrays.
+Second, using parallelogram slits makes it easy to create rigid-deployable patterns that can morph from a closed and compact state to any deployed state, as we will discuss in the Methods section.

-\subsection{Linkage strips and linkage arrays}
+\subsubsection{Linkage strips and linkage arrays}

 Now we will analyze the design of two parallelogram four-bar linkages having one common point and generalize this system to strips and arrays of connected linkages.
 Consider the first two adjacent linkages in the first row of Fig.~\ref{fig:F1}B comprised of seven total nodes so that one node is shared by both.
 The linkage points can be labeled $\mbf{x}_{j,k}^0$ where $j\in\{0,1\}$ is the linkage index, $k\in\{0,1,2,3\}$ is the point in linkage index and $\mbf{x}_{0,2}^0=\mbf{x}_{1,0}^0$ denotes the shared node.
 The linkages each have their own deployment angles $\phi_j^0$ and offsets $\epsilon_j^0$.
 It can be observed that once $\mbf{x}_{0,0}^0$, $\mbf{x}_{0,3}^0$, $\phi_0^0$ and $\epsilon_0^0$ in the first linkage are given, $\mbf{x}_{0,1}^0$, $\mbf{x}_{0,2}^0$ are uniquely determined.
 In particular, as $\mbf{x}_{0,2}^0$ is already determined, it suffices to prescribe $\mbf{x}_{1,3}^0$, $\phi_1^0$ and $\epsilon_1^0$ to uniquely determine all points in the second linkage. \\